RobCornelis/MetaStat/README.md

   - column_sd

 ## Current Focus
-- Due to the nature of Statline's file system, it's double header row is currently not read well by Pandas, resulting in a false report by dtypes defaulting to describing every column as 'object'. ~~This results in further calculations not being processed and returned as blank.Z~ This is currently solved by ignoring the second header row, however this approach omits data and a different solution is therefore preferable.
+- Due to the nature of Statline's file system, it's double header row is currently not read well by Pandas, resulting in a false report by dtypes defaulting to describing every column as 'object'. ~~This results in further calculations not being processed and returned as blank.~~ This is currently solved by ignoring the second header row, however this approach omits data and a different solution is therefore preferable.

 ## Future work:
 - Move the LLM description generation further down the pipeline.